 Duck Lake and Ferril Lake

 The park was designed in 1882 after mounting pressure for city parks from Denver’s growing population.
 It’s home to two bodies of water, Duck Lake and the larger Ferril Lake.
+You can go stand up paddle boarding on Ferril Lake.

 - Two Lakes + Boat House